 - $18 for an outgoing domestic wire and $15 for an incoming international wire

-Multiple payable-on-death (POD) beneficiaries are allowed.
-While there is no set number, the online application only allows for two beneficiaries to be named at a time.
-Social Security numbers are NOT required for beneficiaries.
-Charities/non-profits cannot be named, but trusts can be named as a beneficiary.
+Multiple payable-on-death (POD) beneficiaries are allowed and Social Security numbers are NOT required for beneficiaries.
+While there is no set limit on the number of beneficiaries permitted, the online application only allows for two beneficiaries to be named at a time.
+While charities/non-profits cannot be named as a beneficiary, trusts can.

-Vio Bank is offering accounts to US persons, defined as “a citizen or resident of the United States,” 18 years or older with a valid Social Security number.
+Vio Bank is offering accounts to US persons, which is defined as “a citizen or resident of the United States,” 18 years or older with a valid Social Security number.

 Only individual and joint accounts can be opened with Vio Bank.
 Custodial accounts and trust accounts are not permitted, but as mentioned above, trusts can be named as a beneficiary.

 As an internet bank, Vio Bank has no brick-and-mortar branches.
-Opening a High Yield Online Savings account and/or High Yield CD can only be done online.
+Opening a High Yield Online Savings account can only be done online.